 • Increased engagement of residents in raising awareness of and working together on building a college-going culture, improving their children’s health, and addressing their community’s most critical issues.

 The El Monte CBI differs from traditional methods of philanthropy and grantmaking in that it focuses on supporting the collective impact of a diverse group of community stakeholders to achieve their common goal and vision.
-For example, traditionally foundations will issue a set of grant guidelines.
-Eligible nonprofit organizations then submit applications to fund their services and programs and grant awards are made to those nonprofits that demonstrate effective programs and services and serve the most vulnerable populations.
+Traditionally, foundations will issue a set of grant guidelines, eligible nonprofit organizations then submit applications to fund their services and programs, and grant awards are made to those nonprofits that demonstrate effective programs and services and serve the most vulnerable populations.
 With its focus on community building, CCF supports the collective work of a diverse group of community stakeholders and focus on the develop of shared strategies, responsibilities, data collection and reporting of results.
 Along the way, the foundation and the community stakeholders make adjustments to their individual and shared strategies and responsibilities to ensure that existing programs and services are better coordinated and aligned and that gaps in programs needed to achieve the common goals and visions are developed, implemented and collectively tracked for impact and results.

 As the CBI’s sunset date of June 2016 approaches, CCF’s investments will be focused on supporting the priorities identified by the CBI advisory committee, a collaboration of stakeholders involving public entities, nonprofit organizations and community residents.
 These investments will focus on: